awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/spark-cicd-pipeline.md

 ## Overview

-The CICD pipeline uses [CDK Pipeline](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html) and provisions all the resources needed to implement a Spark pipeline, including:
+The CICD pipeline uses [CDK Pipeline](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html) and provisions all the resources needed to implement a CICD pipeline for a Spark application on Amazon EMR, including:
  * A CodeCommit repository to host the code
  * A CodePipeline triggered from the main branch of the CodeCommit repository to process the CICD tasks
  * A CodeBuild stage to build the CDK assets and run the Spark unit tests